ghodulik95/chromebook-nautilus-desktop/README.md

      - (Disabled by default, as most users probably won't need this) Runs `detect-webcam.sh` on login, creating a stable `/dev/webcam` symlink.
      - This file was originally generated by Xubuntu’s autostart manager.

-* (Also, note xbindkeys should add its own autostart under `/usr/share/xsessions/xbindkeys.desktop` or `/etc/xdg/autostart/xbindkeys.desktop`; if not, you’d need to manually add an autostart rule at the user or system level.)*
+* (Also, note xbindkeys should add its own autostart under `/etc/xdg/autostart/xbindkeys.desktop` or `/usr/share/xsessions/xbindkeys.desktop`; if not, you’d need to manually add an autostart rule at the user or system level.)*

 2. **Input Config & Gesture Mapping**
    - **`.config/keyboardmapping/.Xmodmap`**
      - Remaps many F-row keys to their Chromebook counterparts.
      - Lock button is mapped to delete instead.
+(Alternative Lock/Sleep mappings included in comments.)
      - This file contains many of the default contents from running xmodmap -pke (which prints the current keymap to stdout).
    - **`.xbindkeysrc`**
      - Handles keys that `xmodmap` can’t, like brightness.
      - The window manage key is set to screenshot to clipboard.
      - This file contains many of the default contents from running xbindkeys --defaults (which outputs a sample/default configuration).
    - **`.config/touchegg/touchegg.conf`**
-     - Defines gesture mappings (e.g., 3-finger swipes for browser back/forward, minimize, maximize).
+     - Defines gesture mappings (e.g., 3-finger swipes for browser back/forward, refresh, maximize, minimize (commented out)).
      - This file contains many of the default contents created after first launching touchegg or running touchegg --generate-config.

 3. **Custom Scripts** (`~/bin/`)